pubnub/pic32-prod/README.md

 To add PubNub support to your PIC application that uses the PIC TCP/IP stack:

   * Copy over the ``*.c`` and the ``Include/*.h`` files to your project.
-    Add these files to the "Source" and "Headers" sets respectively in the MPLABX IDE.
+    Add these files to the "Source" and (that's optional) "Headers" sets respectively in the MPLABX IDE.

   * In **Include/TCPIPConfig.h**, find the Application Options section (near the top) and at the *end* of this section, add: